Northam encourages in-person and expanded summer learning options - Farmville

 Northam encourages in-person and expanded summer learning options

 Gov. Ralph Northam called on all K-12 school divisions in the commonwealth Friday, Feb.
-5, to make in-person learning options available by March 15 in accordance with the health guidance the Northam Administration put forward in January and new research from the Centers for Disease Control and Prevention (CDC).
+5, to make in-person learning options available by March 15 .

 A press release from the office of the governor added that in recognition of significant learning losses over the past year, Northam also encouraged school divisions to offer classroom instruction during the summer months for those who choose.